 Mental Health Crisis Response Guide

-Our urgent/crisis services are available for those students who are experiencing a mental health crisis or have an urgent need to be seen by an available counselor.
+Help is available if you or a peer are experiencing a mental health crisis or have an urgent need to be seen by an available counselor.
+You are not alone!

 For emergencies, always call 911.